dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3299: Public interests may conflict with corporate priorities.
+### T3299: Corporations' interests can conflict with public well-being.

 |Support|
 |---|